wireseo/v1/README.md

 ## ✨ Introduction

 This site is built with Gatsby React and hosted on Netlify.
-You can check out this web portfolio by accessing erynseo.gatsbyjs.io.
+You can check out this web portfolio by accessing the following link: https://erynseo.netlify.app/

 ## 🚀 Quick start (Netlify)